placerda/pulmo-sense/README.md

 # PulmoSense: Intelligent Lung Pathology Detection

 This repository hosts the code, resources, and documentation for the doctoral research project "PulmoSense".
-The project focuses on the detection of COVID-19, Pulmonary Fibrosis, Lung Cancer, Community-acquired pneumonia (CAP), and bacterial pneumonia in CT scans using advanced Deep Learning techniques.
+The project focuses on the detection of COVID-19 amd Common Pneumonia in CT scans using advanced Deep Learning techniques.

 ## Overview

 "PulmoSense" is a project that aims to leverage the power of Deep Learning for the detection and classification of pulmonary pathologies in CT scans.
-The focus is on identifying cases of COVID-19, Pulmonary Fibrosis, Lung Cancer, Community-acquired pneumonia (CAP), and bacterial pneumonia.
+The focus is on identifying cases of COVID-19 and Common Pneumonia.
 This repository provides comprehensive instructions to reproduce the experiments and access the datasets used in the study.

 ## Getting Started